 Step Two: Filing an OSHA complaint

-If your employer makes no attempt to correct a dangerous workplace condition, then you can contact OSHA and begin the formal complaint process.
+If your employer does not attempt to correct a dangerous workplace condition, then you can contact OSHA and begin the formal complaint process.
 OSHA has ten regional offices throughout the country.
-You should contact the office assigned to your state (you can find it on their website).
-Fill out their official complaint form and send it to the closest office.

 Step Three: The OSHA investigation